Lincolnville Salmon Wherry

 "Scrod" off Lincolnville Beach

-This is the same wherry shown above, only this time she's off Lincolnville Beach and coming about under press of her sprit rig.
+This is the same wherry shown at the very top of the page, only this time she's off Lincolnville Beach and coming about under press of her sprit rig.

 Our boats are centerboarders.
 The original boats used rock ballast, and the last of the Salmon fishermen in town allowed as how some ingenious souls used sheep as moveable ballast when they sailed over to the islands.
 Why?
 Sheep are afraid of the water, so when the boat heels under sail they climb to windward...just where ballast is wanted.
 We can't verify that because there are no photos and no one left to ask, but you'll have to agree that it makes a good yarn.